AGSeifert/DoubleqpcR/README.md

 Important: the names of individual wells have to be coherent in both tables.

+Sample is normally the experiment.
+It needs to be set to a number if later used in regression. !careful!
 TODO: check further requirements

 ### Functions / Workflow